The Sound of Sheep:

 click here to view and listen to the recorded livestream.

-The Sound of Sheep considers the often-oversimplified dichotomy between rural and urban spaces, in addition to the inextricable link between humans, machines, and domesticated livestock.
-Sound is a particularly direct way to explore some of these relationships, as it viscerally illustrates the feeling of a particular environment.
-When asking participants to overlay the sheep soundscape over their own places, relationships between places, humans, and animals begin to rise to the top of mind naturally.
-Seeing this activity as a mediation further makes this point—what does it mean mediate on another person’s labor?
+The Sound of Sheep considers the often-oversimplified dissonance between rural and urban spaces, in addition to the tight link between humans, machines, and domesticated livestock.
+Sound is a particularly direct way to explore some of these relationships, as it communicates the feeling of a particular environment.
+When asking participants to overlay the sheep soundscape over their own places, I invited them to more literally engage with their relationship to space, other people’s work, and livestock.
+Seeing this activity as a mediation further asks—what does it mean mediate on another person’s labor?
 In what ways are we separated from the labor of others in our current economy?
-This project uses physical, exploratory methods to look critically at the ways we all “cultivate” space, and the ways that agricultural cultivation is often distanced and romanticized when taken out of context.
+This project uses physical, experiential methods to look critically at the ways we all “cultivate” space, and the ways that agricultural cultivation is often distanced and romanticized when taken out of context.